dlbewley/dlbewley.github.io/_posts/2015-02-17-Zimbra-Exchange-Web-Services-Crashes-OS-X-Mail.app.md

 Is this an Apple bug or a Zimbra bug?
 The relevant Zimbra [bug is 97198](https://bugzilla.zimbra.com/show_bug.cgi?id=97198).

-So, turn up the EWS logging to _debug_ like this:
+Before that crash above, I turned up the EWS logging to _debug_ like this:

 ```
 [zimbra@zimbra log]$ zmprov addAccountLogger email@domain.net zimbra.ews debug
 ```

-Below are the last few lines of `ews.log` when my client crashed.
+Below are the last few lines of `ews.log` when my client crashed above.
 They aren't all that interesting.

 ```
 2015-02-17 20:18:46,068 INFO  [qtp509886383-240825:https://10.1.200.23:443/ews/Exchange.asmx] [name=email@domain.net;ip=10.1.200.220;ua=MacOSX/(C)ExchangeWebServices/()Mail/();EWSOperation=syncFolderItem;Folder=29346;EwsClientReqSyncState={43CD6044-B74C-3886-821D-7388FA4F7435}1;] ews - Start syncFolderItem